5G IoT for Smart Manufacturing – FAQs

 Will the same Unmanned Traffic Management (UTM) system work for Unmanned Aircraft Systems (UAS) carrying only cargo and Urban Air Mobility (UAM) carrying passengers ?
 If not what differences will there be?

 Natale Di Rubbo, EASA: (In Europe) Remote identification system will not be linked to the type of the operation but to the area where the drone operates.
-For example in the areas where the U-space will be deployed, all drones will be required to have a network identification system.
+For example in the areas where the U-space will be deployed, all solutions-and-impact/industries/smart-mobility/air-mobility/ will be required to have a network identification system.
 Therefore for the purpose of remote identification, there is no difference between a drone, a cargo or a UAM carrying passengers.

 Jay Merkle, FAA: (In the US) We expect that the initial UAM will participate in Air Traffic Management (ATM) rather than UTM.
 Both Advanced Air Mobillity (AAM) and Upper E occur in airspace where Air Traffic Control (ATC) provides separation services so the structure, performance, and information will of necessity be different and so they are not just like UTM.
 Participation in the UTM is voluntary and the first AAM operations will occur within the ATC system for separation.
 The expected tempo or the limitations of remote/autonomous operations will make many choose the AAM (including UAM) and Upper E flight rules and technology to support their business cases.